DIRECTGO: A new DIRECT-type MATLAB toolbox for derivative-free global optimization: Experimental investigation of -type algorithms in the toolbox

 \subsubsection{Test results on problems with linear constraints}

 In the final part, we test the performance of \direct-type algorithms on problems with linear constraints.
-We consider all previously tested algorithms and two specifically designed simplicial partitions based \disimpllv{} and \disimpllc~\cite{Paulavicius2016:ol}.
-The main advantage of using simplices is that they can cover a feasible region defined by linear constraints.
+We consider all previously tested algorithms and two specifically designed simplicial partitions-based \disimpllv{} and \disimpllc~\cite{Paulavicius2016:ol}.
+The main advantage of simplices is that they can cover a feasible region defined by linear constraints.
 Thus any infeasible areas are not involved in the search.
 Moreover, for most problems from \directlib, the solution is located at the intersection of linear constraints.
 Therefore \disimpllv{} finds it in the early or even in the first iteration.
-The performance profiles (see \cref{fig:linear}) reveal the overall effectiveness of the \disimpllv{} algorithm for such problems with linear constraints.
+The data profiles (see \cref{fig:linear}) reveal the overall effectiveness of the \disimpllv{} algorithm for such problems with linear constraints.
+The latter algorithm even outperformed the hybridized \directcemin{} method, which is surprisingly enough.
 Nevertheless, the efficiency of simplicial partition-based algorithms suffers from the problem dimension.
-Three greater dimensionality problems with linear constraints were unsolved by the \disimpllv{} algorithm (see the bottom part of~\cref{tab:results1}, `Performance of \direct-type algorithms devoted for problems with linear constraints only').
+Three higher dimensionality linearly constrained problems were unsolved by the \disimpllv{} algorithm (see the bottom part of~\cref{tab:results1}, `Performance of \direct-type algorithms devoted to problems with linear constraints only').
 Moreover, simplicial partition-based implementations are pretty slow.
 For example, on average, \directce{} is approximately $307$ times faster than \disimpllv.
-Moreover, \directce{} solved all test problems with linear constraints.
+Moreover, \directce, \directcemin, and \glccluster{} solved all test problems with linear constraints.